 1. Stick to a working from home schedule

-Give yourself clear start and end times.
+Give yourself a clear start and end times.
 Much like if you were working from the office.
 It’s really important to separate your work and home life, even when you are working at home.
 It’s tempting to start later or work later and keep checking emails in the evening.
 This will only burn you out in the long run, so create a work schedule and stick to it.

 2. Create to do lists

-Last thing I do at the end of my working day is create a to do list for the next day.
+The last thing I do at the end of my working day is to create a to-do list for the next day.
 Then first thing the next working day, I check in with what my priorities are on that list.
 I add in anything as they crop up and go to it throughout the day.
-To do lists are a staple of how I function working from home.
+To-do lists are a staple of how I function working from home.